Skip to content

 Choose a few neighborhoods.

-Let the empty spaces exist.
+Allow empty spaces to exist.

-Don't try to embellish it.
+Don't try to beautify.

 Berlin is not immediate.